1.4 UDL Principle 2: Design Multiple Means of Representation

 Accessible course materials

-• Use common file formats such as .doc and .pdf so that documents are compatible with text-to-speech software
+• Use common file formats such as .doc, .pdf, and HTML so that documents are compatible with assistive technologies (like text-to-speech software)

 • Put a copy of the course text on reserve in the library